 - Thinness and translucence under-eye skin: Thin translucent skin under the lower eyelid can make the blood vessels more visible or prominent.
 This occurs due to low levels of fat under the skin, thus giving it a darker, bluish, or pinkish tinge.
 This condition can become more noticeable during menstruation in females.

 - Genetics: Dark circles could run in families due to genetic predisposition to develop excess pigmentation under the lower eyelid.
 The condition might become more prominent as the child steps into the teen years.
 However, researchers have noted that pigmentation improves when the person is well-rested and has good health.

 - Certain drugs: Some medicines, such as those for hormone replacement therapy, might cause the development of dark circles as a side effect.

 The causes of dark circles extend beyond medical and physiological reasons.
-Certain environmental, physiological, and lifestyle-related factors might cause or worsen existing dark circles.
+Certain environmental, physiological, and lifestyle-related factors and aging might cause or worsen existing dark circles.
 Some common factors associated with dark circles are:

 - Excessive exposure to the sun

 - Sleep deprivation or lack of sleep